 Tip: stay here for the beautiful sunsets!
 Besides that the beach has a public toilet, supermarket and several restaurants around.

 Flic en Flac

-Last, but obviously not least.
+In a different region of other beaches in Mauritius just mentioned, a highlight!
 Living next to the beach in Flic and Flac for months, we confirm that this is an amazing place for a beach day!
 But it never ended for us until we also saw the smashing sunset!
 Flic en Flac is a very popular and tourist area.
 The beach is endlessly long, which makes it perfect for a stroll along the waters or for a dip as the waters are easily accessible!
 Which is easy to do from the residential area up to the many resorts in the Southern part.

 The public beaches are already fun for a great day out.
 But, without a doubt, the best part for us is around the Sugar Beach resort and Hilton resort.
 The water has a beautiful colour and you have pretty (mountain) views in distance.
 In the residential area, you will see different spots to park your car.
 The stretched public beach has food stands in multiple locations and other required facilities around.